 Related Article: Heroes Behind the Headlines: Free Journalism Lesson for Middle & High School Students

-Before you even begin with your lesson, CDP provides a great recap of the kinds of irony used in fiction, theater, and rhetoric.
 If you need to, you can use this ready-made recap to illustrate the difference between dramatic irony, verbal irony, and situational irony that draws from classic works, such as Oedipus Rex by Sophocles and Julius Caesar by William Shakespeare.

-It even gives you valuable real-life examples to help define these terms, like when you stayed up all night cramming for a test the next day only to have the test postponed until the next week.
+It even gives you valuable real-life examples to help define these terms, like when you stayed up all night cramming for a test the next day, only to have the test postponed until the following week.
 This could be a lesson in and of itself.
-And don’t be afraid to mix in some cultural references they’ll understand, such as examples of irony in their favorite sitcoms.

 Now, let’s get into how this lesson works.
 You will begin with an introductory activity that involves discussing examples of irony and encouraging the class to think of more examples.
 In doing so, you will strengthen their understanding of irony.